What is Caffeine?

 Many people believe that tea contains lower levels of caffeine and is less stimulating than coffee, however this is not the case.
 The average cup of tea contains around 75mg of caffeine.
 Green tea is slightly lower at 60mg per cup, followed by white tea with 55mg a cup.
 If you’re looking for a low caffeine tea, opt for Oolong tea which contains just 35mg (6,7).

 As briefly mentioned earlier, the amino acid L-theanine works incredibly well in partnership with caffeine to counteract the negative stimulating side effects.
 L-theanine is found in tea leaves so a cup of Rosy Lea gives you a double dose of health benefits (10).

 Caffeine in Energy Drinks

-Just one can of commercially available energy drink can have anywhere between 80 and 280mg of caffeine depending on the can size.
+Just one can of commercially available energy drink can have anywhere between 80 and 280mg of caffeine depending on the size (7).

 Caffeine in Chocolate

 Dark chocolate contains a small amount of caffeine along with other natural substances which may help to improve mood and provide a boost of energy.
 Caffeine is found in cocoa solids but not in cocoa butter, so you can therefore establish the amount of caffeine in chocolate by the cocoa content and darkness.
 The higher the percentage of cocoa solids in the chocolate, the more caffeine it will contain per gram.

 Dark chocolate has around 25mg of caffeine in a 50g serving.
 Milk chocolate is significantly lower with less than 10mg of caffeine per 50g serving.
 As white chocolate is made using only cocoa butter and zero cocoa solids, it contains no caffeine at all (4,6).

 Caffeine in Supplements